petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Description ==

 The AVH First Defense Against Spam plugin gives you the ability to block spammers before any content is served.
-Spammers are identified by checking if the visitors IP exists in a database served by stopforumspam.com.
+Spammers are identified by checking if the visitors IP exists in a database served by stopforumspam.com or by a local blacklist.

 = Features =